G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

  <img src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh/login_as.png" alt="login_as.png" width="545" height="345">

 9\.
-In the "login" field, enter the user name that was given when creating the instance or bare metal server.
-You can find it in the instance's tab, you will see is an inscription of the "\[login\]@\[IP of your machine\]" type.
+In the "login" field, enter the user name that was given when creating the Bare Metal server.
+You can find it on the Bare Metal overview tab, you will see is an inscription of the "\[login\]@\[IP of your machine\]" type.
 Most often, the login coincides with the name of the OS.
 For example, for the machine below it is "Ubuntu".

 10\.
-(Step for connecting using a pair of SSH keys only) enter the password you configured while creating an instance or Bare Metal server.
+(Step for connecting using a pair of SSH keys only) enter the password you configured while creating a Bare Metal server.

 11\.
 Press Enter.
 You have connected to your machine.